Vietnam.vn - Nền tảng quảng bá Việt Nam

 * On the Hungarian side, Mr. Gergely Gulyas, chief of staff of Hungarian Prime Minister Viktor Orban, said that if the situation is not resolved, there will be a fuel shortage.
 A solution must be found by September.

-“Budapest is also looking for solutions,” Gulyas said.
+"Budapest is also looking for solutions," Mr. Gulyas shared.

-The Hungarian prime minister’s chief of staff said Ukraine needed to admit it could not do the same to two EU countries.
-He also asked the European Commission for help and is looking for ways to circumvent Ukraine’s sanctions, allowing Russian oil to continue to flow to the country.
+The Hungarian Prime Minister's chief of staff said Ukraine needs to admit it cannot do the same with two European Union (EU) countries.
+He also asked the European Commission for help and is looking for ways to circumvent Ukraine's sanctions, allowing Russian oil to continue to be transported to the country.

 Reuters news agency (UK) said that some EU countries still depend on Russian energy.

-According to Bloomberg , Hungary and Slovakia respectively receive one-third and more than 40% of their domestic oil imports from Lukoil.
+According to Bloomberg , Hungary and Slovakia receive one-third and more than 40% of their domestic oil imports from Lukoil, respectively.

 In the Lukoil dispute, Hungary and Slovakia want the European Commission to invoke the association agreement with Ukraine.
 According to this agreement, Kiev cannot block the transit of Russian oil.